Compiling OpenEB on Windows

 VCPKG_SRC_DIR

-in following sections) and launch the following command:bootstrap-vcpkg.bat
+in the following sections.In a command prompt, navigate to VCPKG_SRC_DIR` and launch the following commands:

 Note